melvic-ybanez/chi/README.md

 Chi stands
 for [Curry-Howard Isomorphism](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).

-This program is currently just a proof-of-concept to see how mechanical functions really are when their types serve as logical propositions under the Curry-Howard Isomorphism.
+This program started as a proof-of-concept to see the mechanical nature of the process of deriving function implementations when the types involved serve as logical propositions under the Curry-Howard Isomorphism.

-Chi takes in a function signature as a string and generates the function implementation.
+Chi takes in a function signature and generates the function implementation.
 At the time of this writing, Chi supports both Java and Scala.

-# Setup and Running Chi
+# Setting up and Running Chi
 The simplest way to run Chi is by using the stand-alone distribution:
 1. Download the jar file from the current [release](https://github.com/melvic-ybanez/chi/releases).
 2. Go to your download destination.